-Benjamin Edwards appears to have kept himself out of the political spotlight despite his wife’s position; he rarely shows up in her pictures and does not appear to have any active social profiles himself.
+Edwards appears to have kept himself out of the political spotlight despite his wife’s position.
 But they might not have met had it not been for a shared interest in politics.
 Edwards and Tanden worked on a campaign together in the late 1980s and got married in 1999.
 They have two children, Alina and Jaden.

 Here’s what you need to know.

-1. Benjamin Edwards & Neera Tanden Met During Their Freshman Year at College at UCLA; They Both Volunteered to Work on the Presidential Campaign of Michael Dukakis
+1. Edwards & Tanden Met During Their Freshman Year at College at UCLA & Both Volunteered to Work on Michael Dukakis’ Presidential Campaign

-Benjamin Edwards and Neera Tanden have been married for twenty years, but they have been a couple for a decade longer than that.
+Edwards and Tanden have been married for more than two decades but they have been a couple for a decade longer than that.
 In a 2012 interview with CSPAN, Tanden explained that she met her future husband when they were both freshman students at UCLA.

 They both volunteered to work for the Michael Dukakis campaign, the Democrat who eventually lost the race to President George H.W.
 Bush.
 Tanden said she and Edwards were both precinct leaders.
 Her assigned area was in Bel Air and she said that the majority of the people living there had already given money to Dukakis’ campaign.
 Therefore, there’s wasn’t a lot Tanden needed to go.

 Edwards’ precinct was the UCLA dorms.
 Tanden explained that she ended up helping Edwards in his precinct.